Planet of the Apes (2001 film): Plot

 The Oberon's log reveals that the apes on board, led by Semos, organized a mutiny and took over the vessel after it crashed.
 The human and ape survivors of the struggle left the ship, and their descendants are the people Leo has encountered since landing.
-The apes arrive and attack the humans who have gathered to see Leo, although he evens the odds when he uses the Oberon's last fragments of fuel to fire a final blast at the first wave of apes.
-The battle stops when a familiar vehicle descends from the sky, which Leo immediately identifies as the pod piloted by Pericles, the chimpanzee astronaut who was pushed in time as Leo was and had just now found his way to the planet, the electromagnetic storm releasing people from it in an opposite direction in time to their entrance because they were traveling backward not forward in time.
-When Pericles lands and the pod opens, the apes bow, interpreting his arrival as the return of Semos, and hostilities between humans and apes suddenly cease.
+The apes arrive and attack the humans gathered to see Leo, though he evens the odds by using Oberon's last fuel fragments to fire a final blast at the first wave.
+The battle stops when a familiar vehicle descends from the sky: the pod piloted by Pericles, also pushed in time and having just reached the planet.
+(Note: The electromagnetic storm releases people from it in the opposite direction in time to their entrance because they were traveling backward, not forward in time.)
+When Pericles lands and the pod opens, the apes interpret him as Semos, and hostilities between humans and apes suddenly cease.

 Pericles runs into the wreck of the Oberon and Leo runs after him, followed by General Thade.
-Thade and Leo fight.
-Pericles tries to help Leo, but Thade throws him hard against a wall.
-Thade takes Leo's gun from him and tries to fire it at Leo.
+They fight until Thade takes Leo's gun and tries to fire it at Leo.
 Leo sees that Thade is within the pilot's deck and closes the automatic door, trapping Thade inside.
 Thade fires the gun repeatedly at the door, but the ricochets create sparks that scare Thade, who huddles under a control panel.
 Deciding to escape Ashlar and return to Earth, Leo gives Pericles to Ari, who promises to look after him.
 After saying farewell to Ari and Daena, Leo climbs aboard Pericles's undamaged pod and travels through the same electromagnetic storm.

-Leo crashes in Washington, D.C., on Earth and looks up at what appears to be the Lincoln Memorial, only to find that it is now a monument memorializing General Thade.
-A swarm of police officers, firefighters, and news reporters descend upon him, revealed to all be apes as Leo realizes that he is on ape-dominated Earth.
+Leo crashes in Washington, D.C., on Earth and looks up at what appears to be the Lincoln Memorial, only to find it now memorializing General Thade.
+A swarm of police officers, firefighters, and news reporters descends upon him, but Leo realizes that they are apes and that he is on ape-dominated Earth.